 VA Disability Compensation

-I receive VA disability.
+I receive VA disability compensation.
 How is my disability payments affect support payments?

 This article will address frequently asked questions on issues involving VA disability compensation and its relation to divorce, family support, garnishment and military pension division.
 Understanding VA Disability Compensation can be a difficult undertaking since some of the rules have many exceptions.
 Therefore, if we are not be able to answer your specific question, we encourage you to contact our office for further information.